What is a WordPress Slug?

 You might not want slugs in your garden, but when it comes to your WordPress site about gardening, that’s another story.
 Keeping tabs on your slug strategy and optimizing your URLs by editing your slugs before publishing can have a positive effect on your site’s rankings.

 Here at WP Engine, we want you to have the best resources for your WordPress website.
 That’s why we offer more than just hosting.
-Our exceptional Digital Experience Platform (DXP) and WordPress hosting plans can help you create a site your customers won’t forget!
+Our exceptional WordPress hosting and plans can help you create a site your customers won’t forget!